June 2012: added information on CPU chips on legacy lenses to increase compatibility

 - Samsung NX -- I'll have to admit I haven't really experimented with adapted lenses on my Samsung cameras yet.
 I'll hold my comments until I have.

 - Sony NEX -- Like Nikon, Sony has supplied an adapter that supports its legacy lenses.
 Actually, two adapters.
-The first (LA-EA1) is just a basic automatic adapter.
+The first (LA-EA1 and LA-EA3) is just a basic automatic adapter.
 In my experience, the Alpha mount autofocus primes I've tried with it perform decently in terms of focus speed for acquisition, poorly for tracking.
-The second (LA-EA2) includes a phase detect autofocus system and gives near Alpha DSLR performance at the expense of very high battery consumption.
+The second (LA-EA2 and LA-EA4) includes a phase detect autofocus system and gives near Alpha DSLR performance at the expense of very high battery consumption.
 If you've got Sony Alpha lenses, you'll probably want one of those adapters.
-The downside is that these lenses, with adapter, will definitely drawf the camera body.
+The downside is that these lenses, with adapter, will definitely drawf the camera body, especially with the E-mount cameras.
 You'll be holding "all lens."
 The Sony also adapts reasonably well for Leica S/M-mount lenses with third party adapters, though the NEX-7 often tends to show corner issues with wide angles that need post processing correction.
 The 1.5x crop isn't a killer, meaning my Voigtlander 12mm has an angle of view like an 18mm on film.
 Still very wide, just not killer wide.
 Sony's "peaking" method of verifying manual focus also works very well, better than all the other aids I've seen on the other cameras to date.
 Coupled with the tilting LCD or EVF on the higher end models, you can frame, focus, and expose with manual focus lenses pretty darned fast, even for street photography.
+The FE-mount Sonys (A7 series) also work pretty well with most film camera lenses with the right adapter.

 - Fujifilm X-Pro1 and X-E1 — Fujifilm's M-mount adapter allows you to mount a number of M-mount lenses on the camera.
 Not all lenses are compatible (see Fujifilm's Compatibility List).
 But those that are can be corrected for distortion, vignetting, and side-to-side color shift.
 You'll be focusing these lenses manually, so pay attention to and learn the camera's manual focus capabilities.
 Frankly, the Fujifilm M-mount adapter has proven to be the best way to use Leica M mount lenses outside a Leica.
 Yeah, that good.
 The only real issue is that you've got a 1.5x angle of view factor due to the APS sensor in the X models.
 This means that there aren't a lot of great truly wide angle options if you go this route.
 I have a lot of Voigtlander M-mount lenses, and they've all proven to be excellent on the X-Pro1.